PrabathBK/DiabetesAI-Webproject/README.md

 ## How to Run the Web Application

 1. Install Streamlit by running the following command:
-  - !pip install streamlit
+  - pip install streamlit

 2. Clone the repository and navigate to the project directory.

 3. Run the Streamlit app using the following command:
   - streamlit run diabetesai_webproject.py

 4. Once the application is running, open the provided URL in a web browser to access the Diabetes Detection App.